Salvation Army official: Theft of toys no victory for Grinch | WTOP News

 The donations included “lots of toys, lots of clothing” as well as hygiene items and cash, certainly adding up to more than enough to replace the stolen items intended for children who are signed up for a distribution event Monday, Rockwell said.
 “We have like a waiting list … so we could see what we have left over.”

-Farmington police spokesperson Nicole Brown said Saturday that an investigation into the theft continued and that the van and toys hadn’t been recovered and no arrest had been made or a motive determined, she said.
+Farmington police spokesperson Nicole Brown said Saturday an investigation into the theft continued.
+The van and toys had not been recovered, and no arrest had been made or a motive determined, she said.

 Rockwell said he suspected a pickpocket stole the van’s keys from a Salvation Army worker who was in the store.